Gertrude B. Elion passed away in 1999 after receiving the Nobel Prize in Physiology of Medicine.

-A recipient of the 1998 Nobel Prize for Physiology or Medicine, Dr. Gertrude B. Elion was scientist emeritus with Glaxo Wellcome Inc., in Research Triangle Park, N.C.
+Gertrude was scientist emeritus with Glaxo Wellcome Inc., in Research Triangle Park, North Carolina.

-She was president of the American Association for Cancer Research and served as a Presidential appointee on the National Cancer Advisory Board.
-Dr. Elion was elected to membership in the National Academy of Sciences, the Royal Society, the Institute of Medicine, the American Academy of Arts and Sciences, the National Inventors Hall of Fame, the National Women’s Hall of Fame, and the Engineering and Science Hall of Fame.
+She was president of the American Association for Cancer Research and served as a presidential appointee on the National Cancer Advisory Board.
+The accumulation of Gertrude’s efforts came from an election to a formal membership position in the National Academy of Sciences and the Royal Society.
+Other honors appointed were from the Institute of Medicine, the American Academy of Arts and Sciences, the National Inventors Hall of Fame, the National Women’s Hall of Fame, and the Engineering and Science Hall of Fame.

-Dr. Elion received a bachelor’s degree from Hunter College in 1937 and a master’s degree in chemistry from New York University in 1941.
-She passed away on February 21, 1999.
+Gertrude received a bachelor’s degree from Hunter College in 1937 and a master’s degree in chemistry from New York University in 1941.